WanPgui/ChatBot_Summative/README.md

 ## Future Improvements

 * Add multilingual prompt generation.
+* Train with a large pre-trained model.
 * Train with larger datasets.
 * Integrate with Hugging Face Hub.
 * Include coherence score visualization.
+* The colab keeps on crashing so I think one should really be careful.